unchartedsoftware/grafer/README.md

 ## Build and Development

-1. `npm run install` to install all required dependencies
+1. `yarn run install` to install all required dependencies

 2. One of the following scripts depending on use case:
-- `npm run build` - to build the library from source
+- `yarn run build` - to build the library from source
-- `npm run develop` - to build and start the hot-reload dev server (which also allows examples to be accessed at `http://localhost:8090/`)
+- `yarn run develop` - to build and start the hot-reload dev server (which also allows examples to be accessed at `http://localhost:8090/`)
-- `npm run lint` - to run linter
+- `yarn run lint` - to run linter
-- `npm run test` - to run tests
+- `yarn run test` - to run tests

 ### Publishing Instructions

-`npm run prepack` to run build and validation scripts
+`yarn run prepack` to run build and validation scripts `npm run publish` to publish to NPM

-...